 NB!
 Would you like to apply for this residency?
 Go back to Residency (international) for the terms and conditions, assessment and checklist for your application.

 The residency is designed to stimulate crossovers and experimentation, to initiate new collaborations between Dutch artists and designers, and to trigger new Japanese porcelain products.
-An assistant/interpreter is available for a few hours a week to help the residents with meetings at the potteries and to deal with other practical concerns.
+English speaking local coordinating staff is available for a few hours a week to help the residents with meetings at the potteries and to deal with other practical concerns.
 A Japanese guide is also available to assist the residents and help them find their way in the Saga prefecture of which the city of Arita is part.
 The experiences and results from the residency are shared in lectures and/or workshops in Arita, and subsequently in the Netherlands.
+The selected artists bring new perspectives with the hope of opening up possibilities for future collaboration with local porcelain producers and craftsmen.

 Per period, an artist and designer are selected to work in Arita.
 Each resident has their own room in a traditional Japanese house.
 The living room, bathroom and kitchen are shared.